 - Perks: You can have the falls to yourself first thing in the morning and last thing in the afternoon.

 We picked the National Inn hotel (check prices here) for its proximity to the falls and because we didn’t want to stay in town.
 Foz do Iguaçu has the reputation of a fairly uninteresting town and we were quite happy to skip it.

 Tip: Book your accommodation well in advance.
 We booked our triple room for BR$250 per night and the walk-in rate at the hotel was exactly three times higher for the same room.

 Uber is very easy to use in Brazil.
-Both Canadian and Australian apps worked from get-go, and most hotels, airports and attractions have free WiFi.
+Both Canadian and Australian apps worked from the get-go, and most hotels, airports and attractions have free WiFi.

 Our Uber ride from the airport was BR$9, same as the ride to the falls the following morning.

 The get the most out of visiting the falls in Brazil, you need to be on the first bus up to the falls from the visitor centre.

 The Park National do Iguaçu ticketing office opens at 9 am.
 And there is usually already a queue at this time.

 Tip: The ticket selling machines to the left of the ticket windows open at 8.45am and there is no queue to use them.
 So, get your park entry tickets (BR$64) from the machine and go take your place in the queue for the bus.
 You could also pre-purchase your lunch buffet ticket for BR$59 with your entrance ticket to save yourself another queue later.

 The points of interest inside the park are connected by a frequent tourist bus service.
 You can catch a free ride at any point in the day.
 Here are the stops: